madysondesigns/quicknote/README.md

 ## Installing QuickNote

 Copy the HTML file wherever you want it.
 Locally, on your server, wherever.
-It's just the one file. #simplicity
+It's just the one file (favicon optional). #simplicity

 ## Using QuickNote